MikeR94/CI-Project-Portfolio-3/README.md

 ## Site Structure

 The Formula 1 Hub is a one-page website that, in the center, has a command line interface.
 When the application starts up, the player will be greeted with a nicely styled initial startup screen and then asked to enter a username.
 The application is designed with the user experience in mind so at every stage, the user will be asked if they wish to return to either the Quiz Hub Menu, F1 Info Hub Menu or the Main Menu.
 The application also has a 'RUN APP' button located at the bottom of the screen which the user can press and reload the application if they wish to do so.

+## Design Choices

+ * ### Typography
+      The main additional typography chosen to enhance the site was to introduce ASCI art to add an additional dynamic to the presentation.
+The ASCI art was used for the start-up display and the thank you message when the user exits the application.

+ * ### Colour Scheme
+      The application utilises a brilliant Python package called [Colorama](https://pypi.org/project/colorama/) which allows developers to change the colour of the text <br /><br />